Frequently asked questions

 Bushfire Management Overlay

-The Bushfire Management Overlay replaced the previous Wildfire Management Overlay and introduced more stringent bushfire protection measures for new developments.
-To find out if the Bushfire Management Overlay affects your property and what this means for you, visit the Department of Environment, Land, Water & Planning website.
+The Bushfire Management Overlay introduces more stringent bushfire protection measures for new developments.
+To find out if the Bushfire Management Overlay affects your property and what this means for you, visit the Department of Environment, Land, Water and Planning website.

 Land titles and how to get a current copy